Cool water and picturesque landscape accurately describe Pandin Lake. Hidden in the city of San Pablo, the lake is a great place to relax and unwind.

 To reach the lake, you have to trek for around 15 minutes.
 No worries, the trail is pretty easy, and there is no need for a guide.

-There is coconut tree all over the place.
+There are coconut trees all over the place.
 Be sure to take a photo.
 It’s stunning.
 Definitely Instagram worthy!

 We passed by a cow ranch on the way to the lake.
 The place was so wide.
 I could imagine myself running around the area screaming my lungs out!
 Haha.
 Pretty crazy but I don’t know if the owner would allow it.
 There were around a hundred cows inside.
 They’d probably run after me.